Westinghouse Electric Company: AP600, AP1000, and Chinese AP1000

 In October 2013, US energy secretary Ernest Moniz announced that China was to supply components to the US nuclear power plants under construction as part of a bilateral co-operation agreement between the two countries.
 Since China's State Nuclear Power Technology Co (SNPTC) acquired Westinghouses's AP1000 technology in 2006, it has developed a manufacturing supply chain capable of supplying international power projects.
 Industry analysts have pointed out that there are gaps in the Chinese supply chain.

+AP300 small modular reactor (SMR)

+In May 2023, Westinghouse announced AP300 small modular reactor (SMR).
+The reactor was based on design of AP1000 engineering design.

 eVinci microreactor

-In 2024 Westinghouse received US federal funding for front-end engineering and experiment design (FEEED) of its eVinci microreactor.
+In 2024 Westinghouse received US federal funding for front-end engineering and experiment design (FEEED) of its eVinci nuclear microreactor.
 In 2025 its Preliminary Safety Design Report (PSDR) was approved by DOE, the first microreactor to do so.
 Testing was expected to begin in 2026.
 EVinci is a TRISO-fuelled, heat pipe-cooled 5 MWe microreactor.
 The reactor core is designed for eight or more full-power years before refuelling.
 It is factory-built and can be shipped in a container.
 The eVinci test reactor is a 3 MWt version designed to demonstrate key portions of the eVinci design.
 Testing will take place at Idaho National Laboratory.
+Westinghouse stated that they had achieved zero-power criticality on August 24, 2026.